 Lots of things affect whether you get heart disease, and you control many of them.
 Some immediate steps you can take are the following:

 Keep an eye on your blood pressure.
-In terms of global attributable deaths, the leading CVD risk factor is raised blood pressure (to which 13 percent of global deaths is attributed).
-High blood pressure is now classified as a blood pressure greater than 130/80.
+In terms of global attributable deaths, the leading CVD risk factor is raised blood pressure.
+High blood pressure is now classified as a blood pressure greater than 140/90.

 Stop tobacco use.
-Tobacco use is second in factors leading to attributable deaths, with 9 percent attributed .
-More than 20 of every 100 adult men (20.5%) smoke cigarettes compared to 15.3% of women, putting men at a higher risk .
+Tobacco use is the second leading risk factor for cardiovascular disease.
+More than 14 of every 100 adult men (14.1%) smoke cigarettes compared to 11% of women, putting men at a higher risk.

 Work on your weight.
 Many Americans are overweight.
 Bringing your weight to a healthy level is a plus for your heart.
 This can be accomplished by being physically active and enjoying healthy eating.